fastai/course-v3/docs/gcp_tutorial.md

 ## Pricing

-A `n1-highmem-2` instance in Google which is what we suggest is $0.1184 per hour.
-Attaching a Tesla k80 GPU costs $0.45 per hour so both together amount to [$0.684 per hour](https://cloud.google.com/compute/pricing).
+A `n1-highmem-8` preemtible instance in Google which is what we suggest is $0.1per hour.
+Attaching a P100 GPU costs $0.43 per hour so both together amount to [$0.53 per hour](https://cloud.google.com/compute/pricing).

 ## Step 1: Creating your account